Have 6 months come and gone and your baby still isn’t sitting up – Is Your Child Having Trouble Meeting Milestones?

 And, as always, bring up any concerns that you have with your baby’s doctor.

-Do you have any advice or experience to share when it comes to baby milestones?
+Do you have any advice or experience to share – Is Your Child Having Trouble Meeting Milestones?